Cuboctaedro/dimitriadis/src/works/oblivions-exercises.md

   - url: images/oblivions-exercises-installation-03.jpg
     title: '"Technologies of the Self", a retrospective of the artist’s most important photographic series from 1995–2015, curated by Barbara Piwowarska, Galeria Studio, Warsaw, 2015'
 ---
-*Technologies of the Self*, a retrospective of the artist’s most important photographic series from 1995–2015, curated by Barbara Piwowarska, Galeria Studio, Warsaw, 2015
+**Installation view:** *Technologies of the Self*, a retrospective of the artist’s most important photographic series from 1995–2015, curated by Barbara Piwowarska, Galeria Studio, Warsaw, 2015